quisquous/cactbot/ui/raidboss/data/triggers/README.txt

   // A function(data, matches) to test if the trigger should fire or not.
 If it does not return
   // true, nothing is shown/sounded/run.
 This is the first thing that is run on the trigger.
   condition: function(data, matches) { return true if it should run }
   // A function(data, matches) to run.
+This runs as the first step after condition.
+  preRun: function(data, matches) { do stuff.. },
+  // A function(data, matches) to run.
 This runs as the last step when the trigger fires.
   run: function(data, matches) { do stuff.. },
   // If this is true, the trigger is completely disabled and ignored.